Cash Flow Modelling

 What is Cash Flow Modelling?

-Growth rates are cross-referenced with your attitude to risk to ensure your expectations are realistic and compatible with the asset allocation needed to achieve the necessary growth rate.
-It will help to highlight or expose any shortfalls in your existing financial plan which can then be subsequently addressed at an early stage in the financial planning process.
+As part of the financial advice process, we determine your attitude to risk and then we use this expected growth rate to ensure your expectations are realistic.
+The charts the system produces help to highlight or expose any shortfalls in your existing financial plan which can then be subsequently addressed at an early stage in the financial planning process.

 What sort of scenarios can we map out?

-- Do I have enough protection in place if suddenly I could no longer work?
+- Do I have enough financial protection in place if suddenly I could no longer work?

 - Can I take early retirement?